tetracorp/tetracorp.github.io/_posts/2022-05-10-intro-amiga-ghidra.md

 These are Amiga hardware addresses.
 You can import them using the `ImportSymbolsScript.py` from [this file](../tools/ghidra-amiga-symbols.txt).
-These hardware addresses are often a really good way to identify whch parts of code are dealing with key system functions like graphics, sound, or input.
+These hardware addresses are often a really good way to identify which parts of code are dealing with key system functions like graphics, sound, or input.
 For more detail on their meaning, see
 [Mapping the Amiga](https://textfiles.meulie.net/programming/AMIGA/mapamiga.txt)